LAC House General Information

 The catering staff provide tasty, balanced, nutritious vegetarian meals and will cater for students requiring special dietary needs where possible.
 Students make their own packed lunches at breakfast time.

 Other student facilities for the Longburn Adventist College boarders include a tennis court, basketball court, athletics ground, and access to the LAC gym and music suite.
-Within the dormitory, students have access to computers, TV, and 3ABN.
-Storage facilities are available for bicycles.
+Within the dormitory, students have access to N4L controlled Wifi.
+There is a covered area for storage of bicycles.

 The dormitory is run on a day-to-day basis by the Boarding Director (Senior Girls’ Dean), the Senior Boys’ Dean, and two Assistant Girls’ and Assistant Boys’ Dean oer dorm.